-When there's an on- or near-site clinic in the mix, patients get most of the care they need right there in the clinic, reducing costly urgent care, pharmacy expenses, and emergency room visits.
+Patients can get most of the care they need from their primary care center — reducing costly urgent care, pharmacy expenses, and emergency room visits.

 Isolated wellness programs

-Workplace wellness programs have grown in popularity over the last 10 years, and many companies offer them as a benefit to their employees.
+Organization’s wellness programs have grown in popularity over the last 10 years, and many companies offer them as a benefit to their members.

-In part, this is a response to rising healthcare costs.
-Many employers have been forced to look for more creative ways to reduce expenses.
-Company wellness programs offer substantial savings because they promote healthier lifestyles among employees, which should lead to reduced claims.
+In part, this is a response to rising healthcare costs, which many organizations are understandably eager to reduce.
+Wellness programs offer substantial savings by promoting healthier lifestyles among members which promote reduced claims.